 As we plan out our grow room design with LightRail light movers, we plan out runs.
 Even if we are only moving one grow light or just a few grow lights, we think in the same terms.
 So, how far to move a grow light has to factor into our grow room setup planning.
 There are a few details to take into account.
 First, there is a difference between acceptable run lengths for the indoor grow room with grow lights compared to run length for greenhouse lighting.
 And, there is a difference between light loving plants and low light plants, as well.
+In addition, we have many types of grow lights and grow light numbers to understand as it pertains to travel distance.

 30% more horizontal area per grow light